A Trusted Friend in a Complicated World

 This short-lived HBO series already feels like a relic of its time.
 Following a group of mostly white and thin gay men in a San Francisco not yet overwhelmed by Silicon Valley, Looking portrays their love and sex lives with tenderness and nuance.

-Available on: Hulu, Amazon Prime, Apple TV, Vudu and HBO Max
+Available on: Hulu, Amazon Prime, Apple TV, Vudu and Max

 Genera+ion (2021)

-Another of HBO’s short-lived LGBTQ shows, Genera+ion follows a group of Gen Z teenagers exploring their sexuality in Orange County, California.
-The abundance of high school hormones lead to a lot of entangled crushes and secret hookups, including a set of fraternal twins hooking up with the same guy.
+Another short-lived LGBTQ show, Genera+ion follows a group of Gen Z teenagers exploring their sexuality in Orange County, California.
+The abundance of high school hormones leads to a lot of entangled crushes and secret hookups, including a set of fraternal twins hooking up with the same guy.

 Glee (2009–2015)

-This show trends on Twitter at least once every few months because there’s not a clip that can’t be taken out of context to great hilarity.
-Set in a high school in Ohio, the musical dramedy is part camp, part satire, and part fodder for sing-along-worthy soundtracks.
+This show trends on X (formerly Twitter) at least once every few months because there’s not a clip that can’t be taken out of context to great hilarity.
+Set in a high school in Ohio, the musical dramedy is part camp, part satire and part fodder for sing-along-worthy soundtracks.
 The relationships between Santana and Brittany and Kurt and Blaine are a mess—but a wonderful mess that makes this classic lesbian and gay TV show worth a watch.

 Feel Good (2020–2021)